hss01248/StartActivityResult/README.md

         });
 ```

-#

-### start a intent to open a third party app and get result in callback:
+### start a intent to open a third party app and recheck result in callback:

 ```
 StartActivityUtil.goOutAppForResult(this, intent, new OutActivityResultListener() {